 Before you Arrive

-You can book a 4-week Home Stay or choose to live in the on-campus accommodation.
+You can book a 4-week Home Stay or choose to live with one of our student accommodation providers located on-campus or nearby.
 By making these arrangements in advance, you will have the security of a base for the first month of your stay while you settle in, after which the DIFC accommodation officer can help you look for alternative accommodation, should you choose to do so.

 When Should I arrive?